diegovalle/Homicide-MX-Drug-War/states/readme.md

-Homicide in Mexico at the State Level
+﻿Homicide in Mexico at the State Level
 =====================================
 * Maps and charts with the homicide rate at the state level
 * Maps and charts with the change in homicide rate from 2006 to 2008